foss-for-synopsys-dwc-arc-processors/arc-ABI-manual/arcv3-elf.md

 vararg save area, which must be contiguous with arguments passed on the stack.
 The `va_start` macro initializes its `va_list` argument to point to the start of the vararg save area.
-The `va_arg` macro will increment its `va_list` argument according to the size of the given type, taking into account the rules about 2x64 aligned arguments being passed in "aligned" register pairs.
+The `va_arg` macro will increment its `va_list` argument according to the size of the given type.

 ## <a name=stack-frame></a> Stack Frame

 This section describes the layout of the stack frame and registers that must be saved by the callee prolog code.
+The stack grows downward (i.e., towards lower addresses).
+The stack pointr points to the last used slot.
+The frame pointer points to the saved frame pointer near the top of the stack frame.

 ### The Stack-Pointer Register